DevelopAppWithMe/JavaMusicPlayer/README.md

 </ul>
 <h4>This project use Jtagger api that you can download and add to your project from the link given below</h4><br>
 <a href="http://www.jthink.net/jaudiotagger/">JAudioTagger</a>

+<h3>The aim of this project is to make a audio player that does not only workes better but looks too.</h3>